 I know a lot of designers will start with the data first.
 If you start building and you’re making workflows as you go, your data can get really messy.
 Either way, this is the foundation of web app design: Starting from the bird’s eye view and getting a cohesive view of how things tie together at the system level before going in and building it out.” — Christine Shiba, Senior Product Designer

 By considering what pieces need to be included, you can also start to think about how those pieces fit together.
-Wireframes are great at this stage.
-They offer a low-fidelity option to help you visualize how things might come together without designing anything too detailed yet.
+Either wireframes or quick prototype using Bubble’s AI is great at this stage.
+They offer a quick way to help you visualize how things might come together without designing anything too detailed yet.

 Step 3: Move on to the design system

-A design system is a documented catalog of key elements, styles, and patterns within the design of your web app.
-It’s more than just a style guide, because it should include the how, why, and use cases of various components.
+A design system is a documented catalog of key elements, styles, and patterns within your web app.
+It goes beyond a style guide by including the how, why, and use cases of your components.

-- Standard components and variations (i.e., what buttons and popups look like normally and when they’re clicked)
+- Standard components: What buttons and popups look like normally and when clicked

 A word of wisdom: Keep your system as simple as possible at first.